Original Article

 Keywords

-Attention Deficit Hyperactivity Disorder (ADHD) Convolutional Neural Network (CNN) Layer-wise Relevance Propagation (LRP) algorithm Electroencephalogram Signal Processing
+Attention Deficit Hyperactivity Disorder Convolutional Neural Network Layer-Wise Relevance Propagation Algorithm Electroencephalogram Signal Processing

 Rights and permissions